elfmaster/shiva_blogposts/shiva_introduction.md

 ## How does Shiva work?

-Shiva is a hybridized dynamic linker that is flexible and dynamic like ld-linux.so but with the granular relocation capabilities of ET_REL objects which have all of the working materials to build an entire program image at runtime for patches, modules, or anything else that Shiva wants to load.

-Shiva is an ELF interpreter and is invoked by the kernel.
-Shiva is set as the primary ELF interpreter for a program by having it's path "/lib/shiva" set in the PT_INTERP segment of an executable replacing "/lib/ld-linux.so".
-So you may be asking the question _how do the shared libraries get loaded without ld-linux.so being set as the ELF interpreter?_ Shiva introduces the concept of "Interpreter chaining" or "Chained dynamic linking" which chains together two separate and distinct ELF interpreters within the same address space.
-Shiva is the primary interpreter.
-Once Shiva is done setting up the process image for it's own ends (loading, linking, patching, etc.) it respectfully loads ld-linux.so into the process and passes control to it for shared library loading and linking.
-Shiva works in conjunction alongside ld-linux.so in a symbiotic and confluent manner.
-This is ELF innovation!
-Other ELF ABI extensions and concepts will be introduced throughout the blog-post as well.
+Shiva is a flexible, hybrid dynamic linker that combines the runtime agility of ld-linux.so with the fine-grained relocation power of ET_REL objects.
+This gives it everything needed to construct or modify a full program image on the fly — whether for patching, loading custom modules, or anything else.
+As a true ELF interpreter, Shiva is invoked directly by the kernel.
+You make it the primary interpreter simply by setting /lib/shiva as the PT_INTERP string in an executable (replacing the usual /lib/ld-linux.so).You might wonder: how do normal shared libraries get loaded without the standard dynamic linker in charge?
+Shiva introduces _interpreter chaining_ — a clean way to run two distinct ELF interpreters in the same process.
+Shiva starts first, does its work (loading, linking, patching, etc.), then politely loads and hands control to the real ld-linux.so, which proceeds with ordinary library linking as usual.
+The two interpreters coexist peacefully and complement each other nicely.
+It’s a rather magical extension of the ELF ecosystem — with more innovations to come throughout the post.

 ### ELF Linking workflow examples